MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ## Remove a connection

-If the connection you are removing is used by exports, you first need to disconnect or remove these exports.
-The remove dialog will guide you to these exports.
+If the connection you are removing is used by exports, you first need to detatch the connection or delete these exports.
-Disconnected exports become inactive.
-You re-activate them by adding another connection to them on the [Exports](export-destinations.md) page.
+Detatched exports become inactive.
+You reactivate an export by adding another connection to it on the [Exports](export-destinations.md) page.

+1. Go to **Admin** > **Connections (preview)**.

+1. Go to the **Connections** tab.

-1. Select the vertical ellipsis for the connection you want to edit.
+1. Select the vertical ellipsis for the connection you want to remove.

 1. Select **Remove** from the dropdown menu.
-A confirmation dialog will appear.
+A confirmation dialog appears.

-   1. If there are exports using this connection you will see a corresponding message.
-Activate the button on the message to see these exports in the **Exports** page.
+   1. If there are exports using this connection, select the **See connected exports** button to go to the **Exports** page.
-   1. The Exports page will be filtered for the connection you tried to remove.
-You can choose to either remove or disconnect these exports to be able to remove the connection.
+   1. The Exports page shows all exports that use the connection want to remove.
+You can remove these exports or detatch the connection to them.
-   1. To disconnect any export administrators have access to the **Disconnect** action.
-This action is available for individual and multiple selected exports.
+   1. To detatch an export, administrators can select **Detatch connection** in the export options and confirm your selection.
+You can detatch a connection for one or more selected exports.
-   1. By disconnection you keep the export config, but it won't be run until another connection is added to it.
+   1. By detatching a connection, you keep the export configuration but make it inactiv.
+It won't be run until another connection is added to it.
-   1. Once no export is using this connection navigate to **Connections** page and activate **Remove** again.
+   1. When no export is using the connection anymore, go back to **Admin** > **Connections** and try removing the connection again.

-1. In the dialog window review the list of affected elements.
-To confirm the deletion select **Remove**.
+1. To confirm the deletion select **Remove**.